amiadz/python-flask-template/README.md

-## Python Flask Authentication
+## Python Flask

-This repository contains the code used in the Python Flask Authentication [video](https://www.youtube.com/watch?v=71EU8gnZqZQ) uploaded on [my YouTube channel](https://www.youtube.com/watch?v=71EU8gnZqZQ).
+# Node Express Rest Api Template

+### The stack

+1. python - runtime
+2. flask - Framework
+3. SqlAlchemy - ORM
+4. postgres - DB

+---

+## Configuration

+In order to run the server, there is config.py in the repo.

 ## Installation